victorneo/enkindle/README.md

 Enkindle
 ========

-Flask web-app to display milestone deadline and burndown chart for the current sprint.
+Flask web-app to display deadline and burndown chart for the current sprint.

 Coming soon.